What do they do?

 Projected Growth Rate

-Employment of Biochemists and Biophysicists is projected to grow 12 percent from 2020 to 2030, faster than average compared to all occupations.
+Employment of Biochemists and Biophysicists is projected to grow 7 percent from 2022 to 2032, about as fast as average compared to all occupations.

 Projected Employment in OH